-In the event of a selected driver missing a race, for any reason, you will not be eligible for scoring points with any replacement driver; to be able to score points with the, you will be required to change the absent driver with the replacement in order to prevent sacrificing points.
+In the event of a selected driver missing a race, for any reason, you will not be eligible to score points with any replacement driver; to be able to score points with them, you will be required to change the absent driver with the replacement to prevent sacrificing points.

 Should you win one of the many prizes on offer, a real-life name will also be required in order for prize deliveries.

 As a manager, you can spend €100 million from the start of the season.
 With this budget, you must purchase two drivers, a chassis and an engine.

 With every race which passes, players will earn money with every point scored, with each point translating to €50.000 – as a result, the more points you score, the more money you will earn for enhancing your team.